hhru/api/docs_eng/vacancies.md

  address | object, null | [vacancy address](address.md#Address)
- alternate_url | string, null | Link to the full vacancy presentation in web site apply_alternate_url | string, null | Link to the vacancy respond page in web site salary | object, null | Wage name | string | Vacancy name area | object | Region of vacancy posting
+ alternate_url | string, null | Link to the full vacancy presentation in web site apply_alternate_url | string, null | Link to the vacancy respond page in web site department | object, null | department from the [directory](employer_departments.md), on behalf of which the vacancy is being posted (if this feature is available for the company) department.id | string | Department identifier department.name | string | Department name salary | object, null | Wage name | string | Vacancy name area | object | Region of vacancy posting